EthChil/Big-Crete-Calculator/Documentation/Big Crete Project Notes/Electrical Design/Motherboard.md

 - easily swapped in and out

 ### Switches
-- 21 switches + possibly a power switch
+- 21 switches
+- Reed switch for power on power off (switch using a MOSFET)
 - whatever is required to get the switches to interact with the FPGA properly